-The results of this research reveal that there is a significant influence between psychological mobility on career satisfaction and psychological mobility on job satisfaction.
-Based on that two founding, companies are suggested to rotate the works of their employees within a certain period.
-It can also be seen that physical mobility harms career satisfaction.
-Physical mobility brings a negative effect on a company since every employee who has resigned from the company requires the company to look for a replacement, which will consume extra time and cost.
+The results of this research reveal that there is a significant influence between psychological mobility on career satisfaction, and psychological mobility on job satisfaction.
+Based on those two founding, companies are suggested to rotate the works of their employees within a certain period.
+It can also be seen that physical mobility has a negative effect on career satisfaction.
+Physical mobility brings negative effect to a company since every employee who resigned from the company requires the company to look for a replacement, which will consume extra time and cost.